Career Change at 40: A Practical Guide to Starting Over

 The initial salary dip is real for most non-adjacent transitions.
 However, experienced professionals typically recover and exceed their previous earnings within 2-3 years, according to a Gallup-2U study of bootcamp graduates across all age groups.
 The key is choosing a target field with strong growth projections — which the BLS data above confirms exists across data, cybersecurity, UX, and healthcare technology.

 Changing careers at 40 is a data-supported decision, not a gamble.
-The statistics are clear: 72% of skills required for a new role already exist in your current skill set (McKinsey, 2025).
-Career changers over 45 report 82% satisfaction in their new roles (AIER).
+The statistics are clear: career changers over 45 report 82% satisfaction in their new roles (AIER).
 Structured self-assessment before transitioning leads to 23% higher job satisfaction (WEF, 2025).
 The barriers are not age or ability — they are vague planning and underused experience.
 Map your transferable skills against a specific target role, build a focused learning plan around genuine gaps, and lead with your domain expertise in the job market.
 If you want to skip the manual spreadsheet work, your personalized career roadmap from Traecta maps your existing skills to your target role and generates a focused milestone plan — so you spend time building proof, not guessing what to learn next.